 Risks of Injuries in Rear-End Accidents

 Victims who get hurt in rear-end accidents need to determine whether they have opted into or out of Pennsylvania’s no-fault car insurance system.
-Victims also need to understand their rights for getting fully compensated for injuries.
+Victims also need to understand their rights to get fully compensated for injuries.

 A victim could pursue a civil case for compensation under certain circumstances, including when it is clear the negligence of the other driver was the cause of a crash.
 When a driver fails to leave a sufficiently safe following distance between his or her car and the front car, the driver can be presumed negligent.
 This means a rear driver in a rear-end crash is usually going to be considered at fault for the accident unless and until proven otherwise.